Bringing puppies home

 Training is fun and very rewarding for both you and your puppy.
 Puppies have an amazing capacity to learn complex demands quickly.

 Educating yourself in proper training methods that are easy and work well will make a world of difference.
 If you understand why your puppy is doing certain things then you will know what to do to correct him/her.
 This will leave you less frustrated and with a happier household and puppy.
 Putting the time into training your puppy to have manners will give you a well trained dog for his/her life.
-A good book will help guide you with easy training idea’s that really work well: Dr Ian Dunbar- Sirius Puppy Training.
+A good book will help guide you with easy training idea’s that really work well: Cesar Millan is very good.

 Feeding your puppy

 By the time you take your puppy home he/she will be eating dry kibble three times a day.
-We feed our puppies NOW for puppies.
+We feed our puppies NOW for puppies (small breed).
 The amount that you feed your puppy at each feeding can be determined by your puppies weight.
 Please read the instructions on the bag for daily amount based on your puppies weight.
 Divide that amount by three and that will be your puppies portion at each meal.
 As your puppy grows you can increase the amount based on weight and divide his/her portions into two feeding.
 Typically when your puppy comes home to you they will be on an 8am, 12pm and 5pm feeding schedule so that puppy has plenty of time to eliminate before bed.
+We choose to feed small breed kibble size until the puppy is about 12 weeks and then you can switch to regular breed size kibble.